Body Mass Index (BMI) Calculator

 What is a BMI calculator?

-A body mass index estimator quantifies the body mass index by calculating the ratio of weight in kilograms to height in meters squared (m²).
+A body mass index estimator quantifies the body mass index by calculating the ratio of weight to height squared: $BMI = \frac{m}{h^2}$.
 With an aid like CalcMate’s tool, health evaluation becomes effortless.

 How to calculate BMI for women?

 To determine BMI for women, use our free online tool by providing your weight and height.
-The same formula, (weight ÷ height²), applies for everyone.
+The same standard formula, $BMI = \frac{weight}{height^2}$, applies for everyone.
 Adults women’s results are analyzed using standard BMI categorizations specific to women.

 Why use a BMI tool for men?

-Online BMI tool for men helps in tracking the body mass index and maintaining personal health.
+Online BMI Calculator for men helps in tracking the body mass index and maintaining personal health.
 At CalcMate, entering your weight and height instantly calculates your BMI, revealing your category, whether underweight or obese.

 How is BMI calculated for children and teens?